 Giuseppe Albano

-Giuseppe's undergraduate studies in English Literature and the excellent teaching he received inspire him to this day in his career in museums and heritage.
+Giuseppe’s undergraduate studies in English Literature and the excellent teaching he received inspire him to this day in his career in museums and cultural heritage.

-Degree Course MA English Literature (First Class Honours)
+Degree CourseMA English Literature (First Class Honours)

-Year of Graduation 1998
+Year of Graduation1998

 Image